 For more information and photographs of the prototype brake van I would recommend GWR Goods Wagons, Atkins Beard & Tourret, Tourret Publishing, ISBN 0-905878-07-8.
 Get it from your local library via their book order system.

-Alternatively if you can get a copy of Model Railway Constructor May 1976, or the original reference book, is A Pictorial Record of Great Western Wagons, J.H.Russell, Oxford Publishing Co, ISBN 902888 01 3.
+Alternatively if you can get a copy the original reference book, is A Pictorial Record of Great Western Wagons, J.H.Russell, Oxford Publishing Co, ISBN 902888 01 3.